cjowi2004/UMHackathon-ThePacificAnalyst/README.md

-# UMHackathon 2025 - The Pacific Analyst
+# UMHackathon 2025 - The Pacific Analysts

 Hello!
 We're the The Pacific Analyst from APU!
 This is the official submission for UM Hackathon 2025.